gregurco/jobeet-tutorial/docs/days/day-8.md

 {# ... #}
 ```

 Message is deleted from storage right after displaying.
-That's why after refresh it will not be shown.
+That’s why after refresh it will not be shown.

 You can now test the new publish feature in your browser.